-An approach consistent to prior years was used where possible in this 2014 update.
-At this time, the first CPRIT grants have been in place for more than four years.
+An approach consistent to prior years was used where possible in this 2015 update along with some significant additions.
+At this time, the first CPRIT grants have been in place for more than five years.
 Recipients have reported progress, hiring, matching funds, and other key performance metrics.
+Firms have also located to Texas as a result of CPRIT efforts.
 This information was used in assessing the economic impacts related to research to the extent possible and, as in last year's update, were used to validate model results.
 The major components of The Perryman Group's analysis include the following:

-The economic cost of cancer in terms of Texas business activity including losses stemming from treatment, morbidity, and mortality as well as the associated spillover effects was initially estimated.
+The economic cost of cancer in terms of Texas business activity including losses stemming from treatment, morbidity, and mortality as well as the associated spillover effects are initially estimated.
 Data regarding the numbers of Texans with cancer and the associated costs for direct medical expenses, morbidity costs, and mortality are the subject of reports by entities such as the National Institutes of Health, the American Cancer Society, the National Cancer Institute (Centers for Disease Control (CDC)), and the Texas Cancer Registry (Texas Department of State Health Services).
+The projected costs of cancer treatment in 2020 and an estimated breakout of cancer expenditures by payer in 2014 are also given: both of these elements are new features of the current report.

-The overall effect of CPRIT operations on business activity in Texas (including multiplier effects) was estimated using input data regarding direct expenditures and operations employment at the Institute.
+The overall effect of CPRIT operations on business activity in Texas (including multiplier effects) is estimated using input data regarding direct expenditures and operations employment at the Institute.

-The positive economic benefits of CPRIT-supported cancer prevention and screening programs were also assessed, including both the increase in business activity due to the screenings themselves and the associated benefits from improved health.
+The positive economic benefits of CPRIT-supported cancer prevention and screening programs are also assessed, including both the increase in business activity due to the screenings themselves and the associated benefits from improved health.
 The effects of matching funds generated by CPRIT programs were also included.
+This aspect of the analysis made use of extensive updates of prior underlying research on the rates of return to prevention and screening efforts, thus resulting in somewhat greater measured effects.

 Economic returns on research supported by the Institute (including the effects related to the specific outlays, actual and anticipated recruitment efforts for high quality scholars in relevant areas, typical returns on medical research investments, and spinoff companies that surface from such endeavors) were also evaluated.
-Again, associated matching funds were also incorporated into the analysis.
+Again, associated matching funds are also incorporated into the analysis.